-Figure 2-3 Noise Monitoring Location Existing Amenities Building in Background
+Figure 2-3 Noise Monitoring Location

-Monitoring was undertaken using a RION NL-42 noise logger with Type 2 Precision.
+Monitoring was undertaken using a RION NL-52 noise logger with Type 1 Precision.
 Calibration was checked prior to and at the conclusion of the measurements with no significant drift.
-These loggers are capable of measuring continuous sound pressure levels and are able to record L{Amin} , L{A90} , L{A10} , L{Amax} and L{Aeq} noise descriptors.
+These loggers are capable of measuring continuous sound pressure levels and are able to record L{Amin}, L{A90}, L{A10}, L{Amax} and L{Aeq} noise descriptors.
 The instrument was programmed to accumulate environmental noise data continuously over sampling periods of 15 minutes for the entire monitoring period.